google/gov-meetings-made-searchable/app-engine-utility-service/README.md

 ### Note on Security
 As implemented, these services and API end points are not secure.
 Anyone with the right URL and paths code read and write to the system.
-Before deploying this app into production, you will want to implement an authentication protocol or custom security schema (Basic API Authentication w/ TLS, OAuth2, etc).
+Before deploying this app into production, you will want to implement a custom security schema or standard authentication protocol (Basic API Authentication w/ TLS, OAuth2, etc).s